open-telemetry/opentelemetry-specification/specification/data-events.md

 The `message.id` MUST be calculated as two different counters starting from `1`, the first for sent messages and the second for received messages.
 This way we guarantee that the values will be consistent between different implementations.
-In case of unary calls only one sent and one received message will be recorded for both client and server spans.
+In protocols where the message id is included as a header in the message, the received message id should be that sent be the server instead of its own incremented value.

 Most exporters will likely drop the `message.content` attribute if present.
 However, logging-only exporters will likely want to log it as this information